 From ghosts and goblins to candy and costumes, there’s no doubt that children everywhere are waiting in anticipation for their favorite spooky night of the year.
 Despite the fun of the tricks and treats of Halloween, it’s important for us to keep our children safe.

-Whether out in the neighborhood collecting treats, or staying home to give out candy, Dr. Bomze also gives these important tips:
+Before heading out in the neighborhood to collect treats, Dr. Clarkin gives these important tips:

 About Main Line Health

 Founded in 1985,Main Line Health is a not-for-profit health system serving portions of Philadelphia and its western suburbs.
 Main Line Health’s commitment—to deliver advanced medicine to treat and cure disease while also playing an important role in prevention and disease management as well as training physicians and other health care providers—reflects our intent to keep our community and ourselves well ahead.
 A team of more than 10,000 employees and 2,000 physicians care for patients throughout the Main Line Health system.

 At Main Line Health’s core are four of the region’s most respected acute care hospitals—Lankenau Medical Center, Bryn Mawr Hospital, Paoli Hospital and Riddle Hospital—as well as one of the nation’s recognized facilities for rehabilitative medicine, Bryn Mawr Rehabilitation Hospital.